Bubble Trouble: a Review on Electroweak Baryogenesis

 Note that, just like the sphaleron energy, the perturbative broken phase sphaleron rate of \cref{eq:sphaleronBrokPert} is gauge-dependent.
 In \cite{Burnier:2005hp,Li:2025kyo} a gauge-independent derivation of the sphaleron rate in the 3-dimensional effective theory of \cref{eq:SM3dEFT} was presented.
 Gauge independence can be obtained by performing a consistent perturbative expansion in the EFT.
 Ref.~\cite{Li:2025kyo} presents the leading order result of the sphaleron rate; a further improvement can be obtained by including the fluctuation determinant.
 The rate computed in \cite{Li:2025kyo} is appropriate for theories with new physics that is heavy enough to be integrated out in the EFT for the sphalerons.
 In theories with \emph{light} new physics, the sphaleron rate typically receives corrections \cite{Ahriche:2007jp, Funakubo:2009eg, Fuyuto:2014yia}, but a gauge-independent computation is currently lacking.

 A non-perturbative (and gauge-independent) determination of the sphaleron rate in the broken phase was performed in \cite{Moore:1998ge, Moore:1998swa} for 3 different values of $\lambda / g^2$.
 Also in the broken phase, the sphaleron rate follows from the Langevin-like equations derived in \cite{Bodeker:1998hm, Moore:2000mx}.
 The lattice result is compared to the perturbative result of \eqref{eq:sphaleronBrokPert} \cite{Arnold:1987mh}, with $v$ obtained in the two-loop effective potential, and under the assumption $\kappa = 1$.
 The non-perturbative result is approximately a factor $e^{-3.6}$ smaller than the perturbative result.
 Part of the difference is explained by the inclusion of the dynamical pre-factor, which quantifies the fraction of crossings that lead to a settling in the new vacuum which is not included in the perturbative result.
-Moreover, the assumption $\kappa \sim 1$ is an overestimate of the fluctuation determinant, which gets corrected in the non-perturbative result.
-The results of the recent lattice simulations \cite{Annala:2025aci} of the broken phase sphaleron rate can be found in \cite{annala_2025_15599387}.
-The authors also provide the following fit (in terms of the parameters $y$ and \emph{for fixed} $x$, as defined in \cref{eq:xy})
+The assumption $\kappa \sim 1$ is an overestimate of the fluctuation determinant, which gets corrected in the non-perturbative result.
+The agreement between lattice and the one-loop result is also $x$-dependent; \cite{DOnofrio:2014rug} observes a much better agreement for the physical Higgs mass.
+The results of the recent lattice simulations \cite{Annala:2025aci} of the broken phase sphaleron rate can be found in \cite{annala_2025_15599387}, and from there one can obtain the following fit (in terms of the parameters $y$ and \emph{for fixed} $x$, as defined in \cref{eq:xy})

 with